Arbitration Rules CAA Arb Rules Revised 20 Jun 2016 (Right-Click -> Save As)

 VENUE COST $750 per day

-Payable by the Parties for the use of the hearing room and two breakout rooms.
-Meals, if requested, are billed separately.
+Payable by the Parties for the use of the hearing room and one breakout room.
+Additional breakout rooms are $400 plus taxes per day.
+Meals, if requested, are billed separately

 THE COSTS OF THE ARBITRATION